-Fall Fee Payment Deadline is August 25, 2017, by 4:30 p.m.
+Fall Fee Payment Deadline is Monday August 16, by 4:30 p.m.

+This is earlier than in previous years!
 Do not let your student lose their classes by missing the fee payment deadline.

-Students who register for classes through August 25 will need to satisfy fee payment requirements by the fee payment deadline above to avoid deletion of their registered classes.
+Students who register for classes through August 24 will need to satisfy fee payment requirements by the fee payment deadline above to avoid deletion of their registered classes.
 For additional Fee Payment Deadline Information and important dates and deadlines, please refer to the Fee Payment Deadlines/Refunds/Important Dates calendar.

 Please Note: Students can enroll you as an Authorized User on TigerXpress so that you can view and pay the outstanding balances on TigerXpress and receive email notification when eBills are available.